garden-io/garden/docs/reference/module-types/maven-container.md

       # The command that’s run locally to start the service.
       command:

+      # Specifies the configuration of the remote proxy container which will replace the actual remote app.
+      proxyContainer:
-      # The name of the remote k8s container in the relevant Pod spec that is to be replaced with the proxy server
+        # The public ssh key to be stored in the proxy container.
+        publicKey:

+        # The username to login to the proxy container.
+        username:

-      # container.
+        # The k8s name of the remote container.
         remoteContainerName:

     # List of ingress endpoints that the service exposes.
     ingresses: